-New features of version 2.1
+New features of version 2.2

-The main new features of SIARD Format 2.1 different from version 1.0 are
+The main new features of SIARD Format 2.2 different from version 2.1 concern:

-Conformity to SQL:2008, in particular support for advanced data types (DISTINCT, UDT, ARRAY)

-Permitting storage of large objects as external files
+large objects (LOBs) referenced by DATALINKs and stored as external files in the database as specified in the SQL standard;

-Support of reversible "deflate"-Compression of the SIARD data
+large objects (LOBs) stored externally to the SIARD archive and segmented across multiple folders and file parts.

-SIARD files conforming to SIARD Format 1.0 can be read by the programs of SIARD Suite 2.1.
-However, when any changes are to be saved, they are automatically converted to SIARD Format 2.1.
+SIARD files conforming to SIARD formats prior to 2.2 can be read by t SIARD Suite 2.2.
+However, by saving any changes, SIARD files are automatically converted to SIARD Format 2.2.